jazelly/FinetuneLLMs/README.md

   <a href="https://github.com/jazelly/FinetuneLLMs/blob/main/LICENSE" target="_blank">
       <img src="https://img.shields.io/static/v1?label=license&message=MIT&color=white" alt="License">
   </a>
 </p>

 ## 🔥Goal & Roadmap🔥

 The main objective of this project is to lower the barrier to training large language models, especially for startup companies that have hardware in hands.
-With this project, it should be easy for a company to start experimenting with LLM training within a basic setup on servers with GPU/CPU resources.

-In a way, it helps provide an opportunity for everyone who has hardware available and wants to utilize it in the AI field.

 ### [Roadmap](https://github.com/users/jazelly/projects/1/views/1)